Gila Monster

 Diet:

 The Gila monster diet consists of small mammals, lizards, frogs, insects, carrion, birds and eggs.
 They've adapted to eating large meals infrequently.
-This allows them to consume most of their food during their limited Spring activity period.
-Gila monsters are able to consume large quantities of food (up to 1/3 of their body weight) and their resting metabolic rate is so low that the energy expenditure for foraging is offset by their long periods of inactivity.
+This allows them to consume most of their food during their limited spring activity period.
+Gila monsters can consume large quantities of food (up to 1/3 of their body weight) and their resting metabolic rate is so low that the energy expenditure for foraging is offset by their long periods of inactivity.

 Behavior: